fat-panda-club/tip-node/README.md

 Use this link to invite panda-bot https://discordapp.com/oauth2/authorize?client_id=479147589363826688&scope=bot&permissions=85057 to your Discord server

 Create a text channel for audit purposes, this channel should ideally be only visibile to the project team. panda-bot will require send_message and read_message permissions

+The audit bot user you created in the first step of this documentation will also require the same access as panda-bot

 Take note of the channel ID to use in the next step